Create a practice automation scenario in Adobe Workfront Fusion

 2. In the Result Set box, select First Matching Record.
 This sets the module to return only the first record it finds that meets the criteria.
 For this example, we need only one record returned.

-3. In the Search criteria area, we’ll set up a filter to return the specific project.
+3. In the Search criteria area, we’ll set up a filter to return the specific project:

-3. In the last field under Search Criteria, enter a word or phrase that you know is in the name of the project you are searching for.
+Text box Enter a word or phrase that you know is in the name of the project you are searching for.

 4. In the Outputs list, select the fields that you want the module to output.
 For this example, select the ID and Name fields.